The importance of effective drainage and retaining walls

-As a contractor or a homeowner who is considering installing a retaining wall, these natural forces of nature must be taken into consideration.
-One of the most common reasons that a retaining wall will fail is due to poor drainage, which will cause a destructive force to build up known as hydrostatic pressure.
+As a contractor or a homeowner who is considering installing a retaining wall, forces of nature must be taken into consideration.
+One of the most common retaining wall failures is due to poor drainage, which will cause a destructive force to build up known as hydrostatic pressure.

 What is Hydrostatic Pressure?

 When water sits and collects in one area, it will exert a force on the surrounding objects, which will build in intensity as the amount of water increases.
 One of the best examples of this force is the pressure felt in your ears when you swim to the bottom of a pool.
 If you have ever been scuba diving, this will be even more relevant to you.
-As the human body travels deeper under the water, the amount of hydrostatic pressure will increase, which is generally felt first against the eardrum.
+As the human body travels deeper under the water, the amount of hydrostatic pressure will increase.

 For every 10 metres traveled deeper into an ocean or lake, an additional 6.47kg (14.27lbs) of hydrostatic pressure will be applied on each square inch of the body.
 A remote operated vehicle that travels to 2,000 metres below the surface in the ocean will be exposed to an astonishing 1,270kg (2,800lbs) of pure force on every inch of its hull.